skylight-hq/skylight.digital/pages/brand/identity/imagery.md

 When sharing photos, we want to feature real people with real-life stories to tell.
 Capture a sense of place by showing activities with teammates, customers, and partners.

 Facial expressions, clothing, hair/makeup should look natural (not over-the-top stock).

+### Goals

+Every image should tell a story.
+There are a few tricks we can use to make sure our message comes across to viewers.

+- Figure out: “What am I trying to say with this photo?”
+This will help you capture everything you need to express the story, including objects, people, and background.
+- People are drawn to people.
+Focus your image on people in action, facial expressions, and body language, not backs and backs of heads
+- Consider the composition of your image.
+Test a couple of angles to see what makes the story most clear and compelling.
+- Take a moment to remove any distractions from the scene — objects like purses, coffee cups, and wrappers.
+If it doesn’t help tell the story, move it out of the way.

 </div>
 </div>